 A NOTE ABOUT SAFETY

 Outdoor misting fans must be rated for outdoor use.
 No matter how “dry” the mist might be, moisture can get into the fan motor.
-Any fan to which you add a misting kit also must also be rated for outdoor use.
+An outdoor / wet rating means it’s been tested to run safely around water.

-Many of an outdoor misting fan's features are just like other joutdoor fan features.
-But some are more specific to outdoor misting fans, and we list those here.
+Many of an outdoor misting fan’s features are just like other outdoor fans.
+We list the features that are more specific to outdoor misting fans.

-Low pressure misting fans typically run very quietly.
-The mist system will create no noise to speak of, and the low to mid power fans generally have rather small, quiet motors.
+Low-pressure hose-fed misting fans typically run very quietly.
+Since some water pressure is supplied by the the water company, no pump is needed for these.
+So, the mist system will create no noise to speak of, and low- to mid- power fans generally have rather small, quiet motors.
 Running them on lower speeds can keep the noise level to a minimum.
-These are great to use in more intimate settings.
+These are good for smaller areas and more intimate settings.

-More powerful fans and those that use mid- and high pressure pumps will naturally be louder as the power increases.
+More powerful fans and those that use high-pressure pumps will naturally be louder as the power increases.
 The most powerful ones can be quite loud.
 These may be best set back from main activities and used as a “cooling zone” where people can take occasional breaks to cool off.
 These are the kinds you might see on the sidelines of a sports field.